 Residential Organics Drop-Offs

 The City of Minneapolis, in partnership with the Minneapolis Park and Recreation Board and the Hale Page Diamond Lake and Tangletown Neighborhoods, opened a Residential Organics Drop-Off at Pearl Park on April 26, 2014.
-Due to the success of the program, Solid Waste & Recycling will be expanding the drop-off to additional locations in summer 2014.
+Due to the success of the program, a drop-off was opened at the City's South Transfer Station on August 5, 2014 and at Van Cleve Park on September 21, 2014.

 By participating in the residential organics drop-off program, you may be able to reduce your garbage cart to the smaller size which results in a $3 per month savings to your Solid Waste & Recycling bill.

-Beginning August 5, 2014, Minneapolis residents will also be able to bring organics to the South Transfer Station located at 2850 20th Ave S (just west of Hiawatha and 20th Ave S).
+Minneapolis residents are also able to bring organics to the South Transfer Station located at 2850 20th Ave S (just west of Hiawatha and 20th Ave S).

 Residents dropping organics off at the South Transfer Station MUST wait in line and show your ID to the scale attendant at the facility.
 The scale attendant will ask a couple questions and will direct you where to place your organics.